Nubisa/JXPanel/from_kris_to_oguz.markdown

 - updatePlan()

 a)
-check maximums, and suspends subplans eventually, even if new maximum is not overused e.g. some user has 3 domains, and we chaged parents plan from maxDomains = 10 into 5. still 5 > 3 so why to suspend subplan?
+updatePlan() check maximums, and suspends subplans eventually, even if new maximum is not overused e.g. some user has 3 domains, and we chaged parents plan from maxDomains = 10 into 5. still 5 > 3 so why to suspend subplan?